robaru/sofamyroom/roomsim_mod/source/README.md

 * `sensor_SOFA_probe`: it looks for the HRTF that is closest to the given coordinates;
 * `sensor_SOFA_probe_interp`: it computes the HRTF by interpolating the neighboring HRTFs.

-Function `SensorGetResponse` was edited in order to obtain the interpolated or non-interpolated HRTFs  (row 67):
+Function `SensorGetResponse` was edited in order to obtain the interpolated or non-interpolated HRTFs:
 ```c
 #			ifdef MYSOFA_H_INCLUDED
 			if (!sensor->interpolation)